musalbas/musalbas.com-old/_posts/2014-07-09-first-they-came.md

 *The NSA is spying on every single person in this photo, because everybody in existence is in this photo (except for Neil Armstrong and Michael Collins).*

 First they came for the [sysadmins](http://www.zdnet.com/nsa-targets-sysadmin-personal-accounts-to-exploit-networks-7000027553/), and I did not speak out—<br>
-Because I was not a syadmin.
+Because I was not a sysadmin.

 Then they came for the [Tor users](http://www.bbc.co.uk/news/technology-28162273), and I did not speak out—<br>
 Because I was not a Tor user.